CME Information

 European Accreditation Council for Continuing Medical Education (UEMS-EACCME)

-The UEMS-EACCME has agreements based on the mutual recognition of credit points with the American Medical Association for live educational events.
+The UEMS-EACCME has agreements based on the mutual recognition of credit points with the American Medical Association for live and e-learning educational events.
 Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net

 Commercial support disclosure